goauthentik/authentik/website/integrations/services/fortimanager/index.md

 Set the Field `IdP Logout URL` to `https://authentik.company/`

-For the Field 'IdP Certificate" Import your Authentik cert.
+For the Field 'IdP Certificate" Import your authentik cert.
 (Self Signed or real)